 Renewing your ORCA LIFT card

 Apply in person at one of the LIFT enrollment agencies.
 Bring proof of your income or benefits to one of the enrollment agencies and in most cases, you will receive your renewal card immediately.

 If you are 65 or have a disability you may qualify for a Regional Reduced Fare Permit.

 Frequently asked questions

-Currently, the ORCA LIFT reduced fares are offered on King County Metro Transit buses, Sound Transit buses, the Link light rail, the Sounder Train, the Seattle Streetcar, the King County Water Taxi, and Kitsap Transit buses.
+Currently, the ORCA LIFT reduced fares are offered on King County Metro Transit buses, Sound Transit buses, the Link light rail, the Sounder Train, Community Transit buses, the Seattle Streetcar, the King County Water Taxi, and Kitsap Transit buses.

 All other ORCA participating agencies will accept the ORCA LIFT card, but the cardholder will pay the current standard adult fare for service provided by those agencies.
 You can pay that fare with your card’s E-purse value or PugetPass that you have loaded.
 If you use your PugetPass to pay, you will be credited the trip value of your PugetPass, and will have to make up the difference with E-purse value or cash.
 Transfers are accepted with the ORCA LIFT card up to the value of the initial fare you paid.